 - Treatment reduces criminal behavior Drug offense arrests decline because Suboxone patients reduce or stop buying and using illegal drugs.
 Arrests for predatory crimes decline because Suboxone patients no longer need to finance costly opiate addiction and because treatment allows many patients to stabilize their lives and return to legitimate employment

-Adverse Reactions with Suboxone
+Adverse Reactions with Buprenorphine

 Take this medication as only directed by your physician.
 Feel free to ask as many questions as you need to gain understanding.
 Our staff is highly qualified and will be able to answer any of your concerns.

 The medication will not work properly if you chew or swallow the tablets.
 Doing so will result in withdrawal symptoms.
 Do not inject this medication due to the danger of “shooting up” and will result in bad withdrawal symptoms.
-You must store Suboxone at room temperature and away from heat and moisture.
+You must store Buprenorphine at room temperature and away from heat and moisture.

 – Most Common Side Effects: Constipation, dizziness, drowsiness, dry mouth, headache, sweating, itching, nausea

 – Severe Side Effects (SEEK MEDICAL ATTENTION)